richinex/pymultieis/README.rst

 Examples
 *********************

-Detailed tutorials on several aspects of ``pymultieis`` can be found on the `examples page<https://pymultieis.readthedocs.io/en/latest/examples.html>`.
+Detailed tutorials on several aspects of ``pymultieis`` can be found on the [examples page](https://pymultieis.readthedocs.io/en/latest/examples.html).